elastic/ro--rules-as-code-tf-poc/README.md

 ## Disclamer

-This is a PoC and as it, it's only meant to learn as much as possible.
-We might as well as we might not end up using Terraform nor anything related.
+This is a PoC and as such, it's only meant to learn as much as possible.
+Even though it might be working it doesn’t mean we will use it, nor that we will implement any of it.
 Therefore it's important to us keep improving our APIs and JSON payloads so they can be used by whatever tool to run "as code"

 ## Current status